 Dennis Van der Meer – Founder

-Now retired, legendary coach and “Teacher of teachers,” Dennis is the founder and president of the Van Der Meer Tennis University and the Professional Tennis Registry (PTR).
-Known worldwide for his innovative teaching techniques, he has received numerous awards for teaching and coaching, including being named “Olympic Developmental Coach of the Year” in 1997.
-He has been inducted into many Halls of Fame, and was awarded an honorary doctorate from the University of Greenwich, England.
-Dennis became one of the first registered coaches of both the ATP and WTA, and has coached hundreds of nationally and internationally ranked professional and junior players throughout his career, including World champions in singles and doubles.
+Hall of Famer Dennis was the founder of the Van Der Meer Tennis University and the Professional Tennis Registry (PTR).
+The legendary coach was known worldwide as the “Teacher of teachers,” for his innovative teaching and coaching techniques.
+He has received numerous awards for teaching and coaching, including being named “Olympic Developmental Coach of the Year” in 1997.
+He has been inducted into many Halls of Fame and was awarded an honorary doctorate from the University of Greenwich, England.
+Dennis became one of the first registered coaches of both the ATP and WTA and has coached hundreds of nationally and internationally ranked professional and junior players throughout his career, including World champions in singles and doubles.
 He served as coach for both Billie Jean King and Margaret Court for the landmark “Battle of the Sexes” in the 70’s.
 A believer in the concept of tennis for everyone, he developed courses and manuals for teaching wheelchair tennis and adaptive techniques.
-Dennis has always had an uncanny knack for finding the best, most efficient way to help players reach their maximum potential, a trait he has imparted to his staff coaches.
+Dennis always had an uncanny knack for finding the best, most efficient way to help players reach their maximum potential, a trait he imparted to his staff coaches over his long career.

 Pat Van der Meer

 A graduate of American University in DC with a BA in education, Pat is an experienced coach at all levels.
-Having traveled the world with her husband, Dennis, they have coached players to the finals of Grand Slam Junior and Professional Events.
+Pat and her husband Dennis teamed to coach players to the finals of Grand Slam Junior and Professional events.
 Pat has been an Area Training Center Head Coach and was named South Carolina Pro of the Year in 1991.
 In 1993 Pat earned the PTR’s Coach Jim Verdieck Award for top coaches and received the International Tennis Hall of Fame’s Tennis and Education Merit Award in 2002.
 She has traveled extensively on the Junior Pro Circuit and WTA Tour coaching professional players such as Christina Papadaki, Amanda Coetzer and Liezel Horn (Huber).
 She also coached intersectionals for the Southern Tennis Association.
 She has great enthusiasm for upholding Dennis’ tradition of excellence and understands the importance of positive energy in tennis and life.